-It should be noted that spin forces are not necessarily weaker than electric forces, but will have a far faster fall-off with distance.
-In chemistry, however, those manifesting between molecular electrons that are usually further apart than atomic electrons will express as weaker interactions.
+It should be noted that spin forces are not necessarily weaker than electric forces, but like magnetic effects, they will have a far faster fall-off with distance than electrostatic effects.
+In chemistry, however, those manifesting between molecular electrons, which are usually further apart than atomic electrons, will express as weaker interactions.